 Working with Bluetooth – automation testing

-The sheer complexity of a large-scale IoT project will often bring about a large number of complex test cases.
-This in turn results in regression testing (and the whole release process) taking longer and longer with each new functionality being added.
+The sheer complexity of a large-scale IoT project often results in a large number of complex test cases.
+This, in turn, results in regression testing (and the whole release process) taking longer and longer with each new functionality added.

-Since the modern market is very dynamic, you always want to reduce the time needed for releasing new functionality while ensuring that the product quality remains consistent or increases.
+Since the modern market is very dynamic, you always want to reduce the time needed to release a new functionality while ensuring that the product quality remains consistent or increases.

 A possible route for achieving this is test automation, and one of the biggest challenges of working on a project involving Bluetooth is figuring out how and which test cases to automate.